thinkdatascience/thinkdatascience.github.io/_posts/2020-12-15-R2andAdjustedR2.md

 ## R<sup>2</sup> and Adjusted R<sup>2</sup>

-After fitting a regression model, you have to determine how well the model fits to the data.
+After fitting a regression model, you have to determine how well the model fits the data.
 Is it good enough to generalize to unseen data? or Does it do a good job of explaining changes in the dependent variable?.
-In this post, we explore R-Squared and Adjusted R-Squared, its sigficance and limitations.
+In this post, we explore R-Squared and Adjusted R-Squared, its significance, and limitations.

 ![upload-image](/assets/img/sample/r2.jpeg)

 > R<sup>2</sup> is a goodness of fit measure.
-It tells us that how close the data are to the fitted line.
+It tells us how close the data are to the fitted line.

 R<sup>2</sup> is calculated as follows: